solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

     ORDER BY submit_time, status
     ```

+    > **Note**: There still may be queries left over from previous activities.
+You can choose to wait for them to complete, or access the SQL requests in the **Manage Hub** and cancel each session manually.
+Queries that are queued after the creation of the workload group and workload classifier will automatically have this workload management assigned to them.

 9. Let's flood the system with queries and see what happens for `asa.sql.workload02`.
 To do this, we will run an Azure Synapse Pipeline which triggers queries.
 Select the `Integrate` hub. **Run** the **Lab 08 - Execute Business Analyst Queries** Pipeline, which will run / trigger  `asa.sql.workload02` queries.
+Ple**ase let this pipeline run for 30 seconds to one minute, then cancel it recursively**.

 10. In the query window, replace the script with the following to see what happened to all the `asa.sql.workload02` queries we just triggered as they flood the system: